pitiboy/loopin/README.md

     <!-- https://github.com/lillydinhle/react-piano-component -->
 general control panel
   metronome
-    first track (or line) could be the animated timer track for metronome bpm speed adjustment
+    provider step as Context, and useContext in Looper first track (or line) could be the animated timer track for metronome bpm speed adjustment
     display counter